FrendsPlatform/FrendsTemplates/Templates/E-Commerce/Magento/Magento products and prices to Salesforce/long-description.md

 This template assumes that the following prerequisites are in place:

 - The Salesforce user should have access to client ID, secret and security token.
-- Price book for Magento is initialized in Salesforce.
+- The price book for Magento is initialized in Salesforce.
 It is labelled as "Magento Price Book" in this template.

 # Implementation and Usage Notes